 - Dining services develops innovative partnerships to reach out to eaters on campus, undertaking several outreach activities throughout the year.
 These include: - Student volunteers from the Student Environmental Center & FSWG, to alternating dining hall locations to gather, weigh, and display food waste. - Creative marketing: front check-in stands, table tents, posters located near the plate collection area, stickers to promote asking for smaller portions, sampling and "cleaning your plate," and organic and local taste tests.
 More information is available at http://housing.ucsc.edu/dining/. - Dining is going on our third year for hosting a sustainability intern through the Chancellors undergraduate internship program.
-Whole's sole purpose is education and outreach within dining. - Education for Sustainable Living Program (ESLP): the ESLP program's five-unit Action Research Team on Food Systems has annually developed campus based research and education projects to provide ongoing support to existing Food Services Working Group (FSWG) projects and objectives since 2005. - Curriculum, coursework, and internships: Dining Services has partnered with FSWG and College Eight to support the annual freshman Core Course with hands-on experiential learning opportunities that entail harvesting and delivering products to feed their peers from the campus farm. - CASFS & Life Lab sponsor up to 60 interns per year for agrifood education programming and farm-tocollege based projects.
-This includes work with the innovative Life Lab Science Program that aims to inspire learning and conservation by engaging students and educators in the natural world. - PICA continues to host Environmental Studies courses and community workshops on sustainable agriculture and living - The Community Agroecology Network provides field based internships on Mexican & Central American coffee cooperatives as well as campus based educational workshops
+The CUIP's focus of work is education and outreach within dining

+- Education for Sustainable Living Program (ESLP): hosts food systems topic themed lecture nights and readings to engage students in for academic course - Curriculum, coursework, and internships: Dining Services has partnered with FSWG and College Eight to support the annual freshman Core Course with hands-on experiential learning opportunities that entail harvesting and delivering products to feed their peers from the campus farm. - CASFS & Life Lab sponsor up to 60 interns per year for agrifood education programming and farm-tocollege based projects.
+This includes farm site based work and the innovative Life Lab Science Program that aims to inspire learning and conservation by engaging students and educators in the natural world. - PICA hosted Environmental Studies courses and community workshops on sustainable agriculture and living - The Community Agroecology Network provides field based internships on Mexican & Central American coffee cooperatives as well as campus based educational workshops